Nabeelhassan/my-awesome-stars/README.md

 ## C++

+- [mozilla/DeepSpeech](https://github.com/mozilla/DeepSpeech) - DeepSpeech is an open source embedded (offline, on-device) speech-to-text engine which can run in real time on devices ranging from a Raspberry Pi 4 to high power GPU servers.
 - [tesseract-ocr/tesseract](https://github.com/tesseract-ocr/tesseract) - Tesseract Open Source OCR Engine (main repository)
 - [Elanis/web-to-desktop-framework-comparison](https://github.com/Elanis/web-to-desktop-framework-comparison) - This repository was made to create an objective comparison of multiple framework that grant us to "transform" our web app to desktop application formats.
 - [microsoft/wslg](https://github.com/microsoft/wslg) - Enabling the Windows Subsystem for Linux to include support for Wayland and X server related scenarios